 7. Consider an oral medication to balance your hormones and oil production (females only)

 One of the leading causes of acne is the oversensitivity of the sebaceous gland to androgens (male pattern hormones).
-Certain types of birth control pills have been shown to help balance these hormones and ultimately, reduce skin oiliness and acne breakouts.
-While not for everyone (including males!), birth control pills can be a good option to consider if you have a difficult time getting your oil production in check.
-For this, you’ll need to talk to your physical or OB-GYN, but first, read up on the best birth control pills for acne here.
+Certain birth control pills have been shown to help balance these hormones and ultimately reduce skin oiliness and acne breakouts.
+While not for everyone (including males!), birth control pills can be an excellent option to consider if you have difficulty getting your oil production in check.
+For this, you'll need to talk to your physical or OB-GYN, but first, read up on the best birth control pills for acne here.

 8. Consider a non-hormonal medication to balance oil production (females only)

-Spironolactone is a prescription medication that helps counteract the effects of the androgenic hormone in females and also reduces skin oiliness without changing the hormones.
-It is considered one of the best medications to help treat adult and cystic acne as well.
+Spironolactone is a prescription medication that helps counteract the androgenic hormone's effects in females and reduces skin oiliness without changing the hormones.
+It is also considered one of the best medications to help treat adult and cystic acne.
 Talk to your dermatologist to see if Spironolactone is a good option for you.